isomerpages/nlb-curiocity/_jurong/Jurong New Town.md

 https://www.nlb.gov.sg/main/article-detail?cmsuuid=e1852169-c5de-44ab-b794-c0635c8f0b89

-Singapore's only open-air drive-in cinema, the Jurong Drive-in, opened on July 14, 1971, next to the Japanese Gardens in Jurong, with then Minister of Culture, Jek Yuen Thong, officiating the event.
-This brainchild of the Cathay Organisation was the largest drive-in cinema in Asia, accommodating 900 cars and an additional 300 people in its walk-in gallery.
-It offered a unique movie-watching experience, with a giant screen, car speakers, and screenings of popular English and Hong Kong action films.
-However, as the novelty wore off and due to challenges such as unpredictable weather and attendance decline, the drive-in cinema faced closure.
-In 1985, due to poor attendances and competition from video piracy, the Jurong Drive-in cinema closed its doors after 15 years of operation.
+Jurong Drive-in was Singapore's first open-air cinema.
+Opened on 14 July 1971 by then Minister of Culture, Jek Yuen Thong, it was once located next to the Japanese Gardens.
+Conceived by Cathay Organisation, it was the largest drive-in cinema in Asia and could accommodate 900 cars as well as an additional 300 people in its walk-in gallery.
+The cinema offered a unique movie-watching experience, with a giant screen, car speakers, and screenings of popular English and Hong Kong action films.
+However, as the novelty wore off and due to challenges such as unpredictable weather and attendance decline, the drive-in cinema was forced to close its doors in 1985 after 15 years of operation.

 Chinese Garden